 You’ll be spoilt for local vino here, as Majorca has around 60 vineyards.
 In recent years, lots of those wineries have started offering tours and tastings too.
 Binissalem’s Bodega José Luis Ferrer is widely regarded as Majorca’s best red.
 Book ahead for an hour’s tasting (€11), which comes with local crackers and Mahon cheese.
-Though when you’re planning what to in Majorca's winelands, you could always let Mallorca Wine Tours do the organizing for you – they run everything from a VIP Finca Experience to a bike-riding vineyard and tasting tour.
+Though when you’re planning what to do in Majorca's winelands, you could always let Majorca Wine Tours do the organising for you – they run everything from a VIP Finca Experience to a bike-riding vineyard and tasting tour.

 It’s not all about beaches and boozing here: the mountains, crisscrossed with roads and footpaths, camouflage a string of beguiling villages where life goes at a gentle pace.
 Some say Estellencs is Majorca’s prettiest, where a huddle of old stone houses cling gingerly to steep, sea-facing slopes.
 Fornalutx is another jewel in Majorca’s crown: its location is knock-out, with honey-coloured stone houses set in a valley perfumed by orange and lemon groves.
-Then there’s beautiful Deià, the long-time haunt of British poet Robert Graves.
-This ancient mountain village is glued to the steep terraced slopes high above the sea.
-It’s kept a surprising air of tranquillity, too, and you can wander off into the wooded ravine.

 One of the quirkier things to do in Majorca is to hop on the rattly vintage train that winds its way over the mountains from Palma to Sóller.
 The line was completed in 1912 on the profits of the orange and lemon trade: the railway was built to transport the fruit to Palma.
 These days, the 28km journey is a tourists’ delight.
 With narrow carriages that look like something from an Agatha Christie novel, the train threads upwards to spend five minutes tunnelling through the mountains, where the noisy engine and dimly lit carriages give the feel of a rollercoaster ride.
 Beyond, out in the bright mountain air, are the steep valleys and craggy thousand-metre peaks at the heart of the Serra de Tramuntana.